TweakGuides - Frequently Asked Questions (FAQ)

 I exclude a lot of things to maintain the clarity of the front page.
 For example, almost every day there are dozens of betas/pre-release versions of a range of software, as well as many new and dubious applications.
 But I exclude all but the most important of these as I neither recommend them nor want to clutter the front page with 20-30 items every day.
 I also avoid anything that is illegal, based on unsubstantiated gossip, sensationalized, or politically-motivated news.
 I try to report only factual news of updates which are useful to the widest group of readers.
 I try to be as accurate as possible, but bear in mind that some updates lack a version history or change list, and I certainly can't test every single update personally before reporting on it.

-Note that I live in Australia, and some tech news appears in the morning US time, which can be in the middle of the night my time.
+Note: I live in Australia, and some tech news appears in the morning US time, which can be in the middle of the night my time.
 So at times I may be a few hours behind in posting an update.
 This is unavoidable, as I'm not going to get up at 4:00am to update the news.
 Furthermore, some software may be released early on some sites or via FTP, but I wait until it is officially posted on the author's site before announcing and linking to it, both to confirm its validity and to ensure that is the proper final version.

 I don't pretend for a minute that TweakGuides.com will cater to all your tech news needs.
 There are many other sites which report all the tech minutiae and gossip if that's what you're interested in.
 This site is designed specifically so that you can glance at the front page every day and quickly see the most important software updates of the day, particularly Windows-related updates, hardware drivers and game patches, many of which should be relevant to you in some way.[Back to Top]

 Q17.
 Why are you so strict about other people using your guide material?